ptheywood/gtc-2019-talk/presentation.md

 ???

-We can achieve these goals through better use of road network simulations, during both planning of infrastructure and management of infrastructure
+We can meet these aims through better use of simulation, both when we are planning our road networks, and actively managing smart infrastructure.

-But Cities are more challenging to accurately simulate than non-urban environments.
+**But** smart cities are difficult.

-There are more people in less space, many modes of transport in shared spaces, and new modes emerging such as CAVs.
+Cities are dense, with a huge number of people in a relatively small space, using many modes of transport in shared spaces, including new technologies such as autonomous vehicles.

-Cities also restrict the possible solutions.
-There is no space to increase capacity by widening roads, Air Quality must be improved for public health and real world interventions can be incredibly expensive.
+Cities also impose restrictions on the changes we can make.

+There isn't room to add new lanes or roads to increase capacity, We are becoming more aware of the negative impacts of pollution on our health, caused in part by our road networks And making changes in the real world is incredibly expensive.

 ---